-The Affordable Care Act (ACA) includes many provisions important to individuals with HIV, and to the practice of HIV care.
-To learn more about any of the following topics, click on the links provided to the left, or in the topics below:
+The ACA includes many changes important to individuals with HIV, and to the practice of HIV medical care.
+Learn more by selecting one of the topics below:

 Pre-Existing Condition Insurance Plan (PCIPs)

-The ACA required that starting in July 2010 every state create or maintain a state high risk pool to make health insurance available to people who have had a problem getting insurance due to a pre-existing conditions, called a Pre-Existing Condition Insurance Plan (or PCIP).
+The ACA required that every state make health insurance available to people who have had a problem getting insurance due to a pre-existing conditions, until 2014.

 One of the biggest changes in the ACA is the proposed expansion of the Medicaid program.
-The state Medicaid programs were set to be expanded to include all persons (without other eligibility requirements or categories) under 133% Federal poverty level (an estimated 16 million individuals).
+The law also made many other changes to the Medicaid program.

 State Insurance Exchanges

-Learn more about the Affordable Care Act, visit our Learn More page, or click on any of the topics above.
-To learn about AAHIVM’s advocacy efforts on behalf of our members during the law’s development, or since its passage, visit Our Advocacy Efforts page.
-To get more involved in the decisions being made about the law’s implementation, visit our Take Action on Health Reform page.
+To learn about AAHIVM’s advocacy efforts on behalf of our members during the law’s development, or since its passage, visit Our Advocacy Efforts